antonbashir/dart-tarantool-storage/README.md

 Currently maintainer hasn't resources on maintain pull requests but issues are welcome.

-Every issue will be observed, discussed and applied or closed if this project does not need of it.
+Every issue will be observed, discussed and applied or closed if this project does not need it.